NHSDigital/spine-directory-service-api/README.md

 source .venv/bin/activate
 ```
 Make sure VSCode is using the correct interpreter inside your .venv folder
-Then you can run the VSCode debugger
+Then you can run the VSCode debugger.

 ### Local Docker Install
 Make sure you have docker buildx on your system.